-Idyllic Bad Waltersdorf is surrounded by the picturesque landscapes of Eastern Styria.
+Idyllic Bad Waltersdorf is surrounded by the picturesque landscapes of eastern Styria.
 Besides the thermal spa, the village also offers easy scenic hikes among vineyards and fruit orchards.

 Hiking through hamlets and fruit orchards

-Hiking alternately on paved roads, gravel roads and woodland trails, the 8,5 km (5.3 mi) route took me up on the gentle hills’ east of Bad Waltersdorf.
-As I left the village behind and ambled through the residential areas, I passed the Heiltherme Spa & Hotel.
-Very tempted to join the people pool side, I managed to put that behind me and enjoyed the lovely views of the valley instead, as I ascended the hill.
+Hiking alternately on paved roads, gravel roads and woodland trails, the 8,5 km (5.3 mi) route took me up on the gentle hills east of Bad Waltersdorf.
+As I left the village behind and strolled through the residential areas, I passed the Heiltherme Spa & Hotel.
+Very tempted to join the people poolside, I put that behind me and enjoyed the lovely views of the valley instead as I ascended the hill.
 The well-marked Roman Vineyard Path also comes with information boards.
 Sadly, however, only in German.

 < Click on the images to enlarge >

 Vineyards and farm shops